motion-twin/h3d/README.md

 Objects can be created using a combination of a `h3d.mat.Material` (shader and blendmode) and `h3d.prim.Primitive` (geometry).

 You can look at available examples in `samples` directory.
+The real_world example should give you every bit of hints you need.

 2D GPU Engine
 -------------